Family Advocacy Program

 Lunch and Learn

 An informal forum to discuss relationship topics in a roundtable setting.
 The forums are brown bag unless otherwise stated.
+Special Notice: Lunch and Learn will change to Talk About It Thursday's effective January 1, 2019.

 This class assists couples with improving the quality of their communication to enhance their relationship.